naveenmicrolise/technical-test/MATD-test.md

 Using a test framework of your choice, in C#, write three tests that you think provide the best coverage of *Advanced Search* functionality that can be found at the bottom the *Resources* page of the above website.

-If you have any questions regarding this test, please raise an issue against this repo, and one of the team will answer your query as soon as possible.
+If you have any questions regarding this test, please raise an issue against this repo, and one of the team member will answer your query as soon as possible.

 **When assessing your test we will take the following things into account:**